bright-dev/bright/doc/source/BriPy.rst

         * `filename` (str): Path to the data library.
         * `dataset` (str):  Dataset name to grab nuclides from.
-        * `clear` (bool):   Flag that if set removes the currrent entries from isos2track prior to loading in new values.
+        * `clear` (bool):   Flag that if set removes the currrent entries from track_isos prior to loading in new values.

     If the dataset argument is not provided or empty, the function tries to load from various default datasets in the following order::

-        "/isos2track"
+        "/track_isos"
         "/Isos2Track"
         "/isostrack"
         "/IsosTrack"